 PHASE I: SUPERVISION (72 Hours)

-- SUPERVISORY TRAINING (60 Hours): The CPM Program does not offer supervisory training on a regularly scheduled basis.
+- Supervisory Training (60 Hours) — Currently, the WCPM Program does not offer supervisory training on a regularly scheduled basis.
 Classes may be scheduled on request.
-Most students meet this requirement through university credit or noncredit classes, training offered through governmental units, vocational/technical classes and professional training seminars focused on supervision.
-Provide evidence of at least 60 hours of supervisory training within 1 year of enrolling in the program.
+Most students meet this requirement through university credit or noncredit classes, state-sponsored classes, training offered through governmental units, vocational/technical classes, and professional training seminars focused on supervision.

 PHASE II: MANAGEMENT (138 Hours)